bgamari/ghc-wiki-import/default-superclass-instances.md

-**Note** a new version of this proposal, [IntrinsicSuperclasses](intrinsic-superclasses), with a revised notation is beginning to appear.
+A new version of this proposal, [IntrinsicSuperclasses](intrinsic-superclasses), with a revised notation is beginning to appear.